shaojwa/prog/2022/20220810_bin_sbin_diff.md

 That means that /usr should be shareable between various FHS-compliant hosts and must not be written to.
 Any information that is host-specific or varies with time is stored elsewhere.

+The /usr/ directory is for files that can be shared across multiple machines.
+The /usr/ directory is often on its own partition and is mounted read-only.

 #### /usr/bin

+#### /usr/lib/
+contains object files and libraries that are not designed to be directly utilized by users or shell scripts.